abarrak/why-compiled-languages/README.md

 The two figures below show the comparison between `C++`, `C#`, `Java`, `Ruby`, and `Python` languages in terms of both speed (time) and memory (space).

-Clearly, the way of optimization of this pure calculation logic in compiled versions as we see in static compiled languages outperformed the interperted languages drastically.
+Clearly, the way of optimization of this pure calculation logic in compiled versions as we see in static compiled languages outperformed the interperted languages drastically in terms of speed.
 Additionally, `Java` and `C#` results show the outstanding optimization made to the compiler and runtime `JVM`/`CLR` to perform nearly identical to the low level languages, for such essential looping computing.

 ## Contribution